LaunchCodeEducation/intro-to-web-dev-curriculum/content/arrays/_index.md

 ## Learning Objectives

+Upon completion of this chapter, you should be able to do the following:

 1. Understand arrays, like strings, are indexed collections
 1. Create an array literal
 1. Create an array of size n with Array(n)